Danialba/hex-mcts-deep-rl/README.md

 - **Rollouts**: use the current ANET, optionally with epsilon-greedy exploration.
 - Optional **critic/value head** can be bolted on later (not required); pure rollouts are supported and encouraged for clarity.

----

-## 🧪 Testing / Debugging

-- Switch to `game="tic_tac_toe"` to validate MCTS/ANET plumbing on a tiny state space.
-- Turn on `show_every_move=True` to watch games unfold (real moves only; rollouts are not visualized).
-- Start with few MCTS simulations for speed, then scale up.

----

-## 📦 Checkpoints & Repro

-- Saved policies are plain PyTorch `state_dict`s (`*.pth`).
-- You can mix deterministic (greedy) and stochastic action selection at evaluation time via config flags.

----

-## 🙏 Acknowledgements

-- Inspired by the AlphaZero family of methods and academic coursework on MCTS + Deep RL.
-- Hex rules and win-checking leverage a union-find approach for performance.

----

-## 📄 License

-MIT — see `LICENSE`.